marcokstephen/internet-forum/README.md

 * delete-topic.php
 * posts.php

-The code uses a headers and footers.
+The code uses headers and footers.
 If you change header.php, the header will change on all pages except for the following 4:
 * confirm-login.php
 * confirm-registration.php
 * login.php
 * register.php

 To change the header of these pages, change header2.php.
-<br />The reason for this is that header.php contains a navbar which is not relevant to these four pages.
+The reason for this is that header.php contains a navbar which is not relevant to these four pages.
+All pages can use the same footer.php

 GENERAL FEATURES:
 * User level system